 Make sure decorations don’t obstruct safety equipment such as smoke detectors, fire extinguishers, walkways or exits.
 Also that they don’t obscure important safety signs/notices or emergency lighting, pose a fire hazard by being close to heaters or any other form of ignition.
 The Christmas lights should of course be PAT tested.
 Were they safely tucked in their box when the last tests were done and have been missed?

 Think twice about hanging up mistletoe.
 It won’t take long for you to realise that these days it is not appropriate for anything to be endorsed by the employer that encourages what might well be unwanted physical contact or an approach that has an over familiar and possible sexual harassment connotation.

 Having a ‘bit of a do’ this Christmas?

-Official Christmas parties are a rich source of employment law horror stories, from pranks that went too far, to complaints of being groped in the stationery cupboard.
+Official Christmas parties are a rich source of employment law horror stories, from pranks that went too far, to complaints of being groped.

 Where the ‘works do’ is arranged by work, paid for by work and attended by employees and sometimes partners / family, this is likely to be seen legally as an extension of the workplace.
 This can render the employer vicariously liable for incidents that occur!

 - ensure you pick a suitable venue/event (the wrong type of venue might mean that a proportion of the workforce cannot attend for example due to religious reasons);

 - ensure the venue has a reasonable good food hygiene rating scoring;